Scientific English and the history of civilization: how to spend a weekend in new York city (may 22-24)

 Where: Online

 Read more: Learn how varied art from Antiquity to the twentieth century, for example, outstanding works.
-To understand the history of art, you look at 10 masterpieces — from all possible angles.
+To understand his story, is invited to consider the 10 masterpieces — from all possible angles.

 To register for the course through the link.